 Why get multi-room?

-Whether you get multi-room or not depends entirely on your household’s viewing habits.
-For example, on-demand apps like Sky Go and Virgin TV Go let you watch telly on laptops and mobiles - and that will suit some people just fine.
+Whether or not you should take out multi-room depends entirely on your household’s viewing habits.
+For example, on-demand apps like Sky Go and Virgin TV Go let you watch on laptops and mobiles - and for some people that will suit them just fine.

 For the best possible viewing experience, though, you should consider a multi-room subscription, as it comes with a wide range of advantages: